The generalized quantum mechanics of Einstein \guillemotleft deinterlaced\guillemotright\ photon and Casimir force

-{ pdftitle={The generalized quantum mechanics of Einstein photon and Casimir force}, pdfsubject={math-ph, quant-pm}, pdfauthor={Beilinson A.~A.}, pdfkeywords={generalized quantum mechanics, generalized paths integral, Casimir force, Feynman paths, quantum field of a photon}, }
+{ pdftitle={The generalized quantum mechanics of Einstein \guillemotleft deinterlaced\guillemotright\ photon and Casimir force}, pdfsubject={math-ph, quant-pm}, pdfauthor={Beilinson A.~A.}, pdfkeywords={generalized quantum mechanics, generalized path integral, Casimir force, Feynman paths, quantum field of a photon}, }

 \fancyheadoffset{0pt} \lhead{} \rhead{} \chead{} \lfoot{} \rfoot{} \cfoot{\thepage} \copyrightinfo{}{}